Junnygram/devops/week2/README.md

 # Step 9: Grant priviliges to users using either below to see and perform operations on the db

-GRANT CREATE ON techpeakdb._ TO 'achiever'@'%' with grant option;
+GRANT CREATE ON techpeakdb._ TO 'olaleye'@'%' with grant option;
 GRANT CREATE, SELECT, DELETE ON techpeakdb._ TO 'achiever'@'%' with grant option;
 GRANT ALL ON techpeakdb._ TO 'achiever'@'%' with grant option;
 GRANT ALL ON _.\* TO 'achiever'@'%' with grant option;